JohnPMills/modern-saturn/content/how.md

         media_width: fifty
       - title: Section Title Two
         subtitle: 'In fermentum odio et tortor laoreet, sed interdum augue ornare. '
-        content: >+
+        content: >
-          **What’s in our inventory?: **We provide classroom taught and online Mental Health Literacy programmes, consisting of interactive and engaging content.
+          We provide online and classroom based Mental Health Literacy programmes, consisting of interactive and engaging content.
           Additionally, we supply resources and training designed to improve gaming performance as well as promoting positive mental health.
           Covering aspects such as exercise routines, diet and other useful guides to boost your stats and upgrade your wellbeing.
         video_embed_html: >-
           <iframe width="560" height="315"
           src="https://www.youtube.com/embed/aS1aPOOMQMk?modestbranding=1"